edeykholt/signify-browser-extension/README.md

 * Includes services and views.

 #### Views
-* May appear as a popup (typically) or in a full tab
+* May appear as a popup (typically) or in a full tab.

 #### Services
-* Interacts with service-worker (and indirectly the webpages).
+* Interact with service-worker (and indirectly the webpages).
 * Communicates with KERIA agent.
 * Persists configuration via chrome.storage.local.

 ## Security considerations
 The following rules are enforced by design to ensure the security of the extension:
-* The extension only sends signed headers to the website if the user has previously created a signing association with that website.
+* Only sends signed headers to the website if the user has previously created a signing association with that website.
-* The extension only sends signed headers to the website if the website is the active tab on the browser.
+* Only sends signed headers to the website if the website is the active tab on the browser.
-* The passcode is temporarily cached in the extension and is deleted after a few minutes.
+* Caches the passcode only temporarily and clears from cache after a few minutes.
-* Messages from content script are allowed only if the content script belongs to the active tab.
-* Direct messages from the website to the background script are only allowed for the active tab and if a signing association exists with the auto-authenticate flag enabled.
+* Only accepts content script messages from the active tab website, during authentication or after a signing association exists with the auto-authenticate flag enabled.
-* Declare minimum required and optional permissions in the extension’s manifest.
+* Declare minimum required and optional permissions in its manifest.
-* Never runs external or inline scripts (`eval()`).
+* Never runs dynamic or inline scripts.
-* All sensitive data never reaches the content script or website.
+* Assures all sensitive data never reaches the content script or website.

 ## Run for development:
 * TBD